 The Journey® Student Rewards from Capital One® card offers a 1% Cash Back on all purchases; 0.25% Cash Back bonus on the cash back you earn each month you pay on time.
 If you plan on paying your bill on time and don’t want to deal with rotating cash back categories, then the Journey® Student Rewards from Capital One® card is for you.

 If you want to earn a high cash back rate on quarterly bonus categories, then the Discover it® for Students card will be better.
-This card offers 5% cash back at Amazon.com and Target from now through December 2017, on up to $1,500 in purchases when you activate.
-Plus, 1% cash back on all other purchases..
+This card offers 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
+1% cash back on all other purchases..
 In addition, the Discover it® for Students card offers rewards for students with good grades, and a cash back match at the end of your first year.
 Discover has another card for students, as well: The Discover it® chrome for Students has 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases every quarter--no sign-ups needed.
 1% cash back on all your other purchases.

 Cards for small businesses